kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 (c) [Airthmetic-Geometric mean (AGM) of two positive real numbers](https://en.wikipedia.org/wiki/Arithmetic%E2%80%93geometric_mean); and

 By tying together these three ideas, Gauss was not only able to arrive at a potent method of rapidly computing $\pi$ to high accuracy, but he also opened up new vistas for further mathematical investigation.
-Our treatment here is sketchy by design.
-The interested reader is referred to source material for a fuller treatment [@pi-source;@cox-1984;@langton-2001].
+Our treatment here is sketchy by design and the interested reader is referred to source material for a more complete exposition [@pi-source;@cox-1984;@langton-2001].

+### The Lemniscate of Bernoulli

 The Lemniscate of Bernoulli looks like a ribbon tied into a bow, or like the mathematical symbol for infinity.
 It is is a polar curve defined as the locus of points such that the product of distances from two fixed points $(-a, 0)$ and $(a, 0)$ \ldots is constant and equals $a^2$ [@lemniscate-mathworld].
 Its equation is:
 $$